Jump to content

 1 point

-26. The China Shipping Line's container ship, Xin Chang Sha berthed at a container port on the East Johore Straits, Singapore - May, 2008 Photo taken from aboard c.s.
-Cable Retriever, on her way up to the cable depot at Sembawang, to load for a repair to a submarine telecoms cable, somewhere near Taiwan
+26. The Panamanian registered VLCC, Yufusan on passage down the Johore Straight, Singapore - May, 2008 Photo taken from aboard the Global Marine Systems Ltd cable ship, c.s.
+Cable Retriever, on passage to Sembawang, Singapore to load cable for a repair to a submarine telecoms cable somewhere off Taiwan

 1 point

-27. Photo taken from aboard the Global Marine Systems Ltd. cable ship, c.s.
+27. ...with the famous Subic Bay Marina and Yacht Club in the background Photo taken from aboard the Global Marine Systems Ltd. cable ship, c.s.
 Cable Retriever, berthed at the SRF compound, Rivera Point, Subic Bay, Philippines - May, 2008 You can find more information, including cruise schedule, on this fine charter yacht at: www.sarsen.com.au

 1 point